 Dead-lift – I should be executed in a sumo stance.

 Bench press – This press follows the squat in its implementation, with a full range of motion and the bar held on your chest for a second before pressing it up again.

 The goal of this technique is to make the 3 exercises as hard as possible, removing the advantage of elastic rebound at the bottom of the movement, which is also safer as it helps develop good form without dangerous weight throwing, so harmful for your joints.

-It is so designed precisely for developing real strength from a lock-down position, very useful for functional strength in real life, with a greater carry over effect than lifts performed using loose bottom-bounce technique, which may not translate into real strength when outside the realms of the gym equipment .
+It is so designed precisely for developing real strength from a lock-down position, very useful for functional strength in real life, with a greater carryover effect than lifts performed using a loose bottom-bounce technique, which may not translate into real strength when outside the realms of the gym equipment.

-It does so in a step by step way, so that when you can perform real, full range of motions all the way to the bottom, only then are you ready to start increasing the load.
+It does so in a step-by-step way, so that when you can perform a real, full range of motions all the way to the bottom, only then are you ready to start increasing the load.

 The Bio-Feedback Strategy